Thailand survivor recalls hiding for six hours during shooting rampage

 "I was nervous that the child was going to make a sound, but he did not.
 He kept quiet the whole time."
 Nukdai said.

-Meanwhile, everyone was comforting each other and monitoring the shooting updates on their phones, she said.
+Meanwhile, everyone was comforting one another and monitoring the shooting updates on their phones, she said.
 Inside the staff room, Nukdai documented on Twitter how the harrowing scene unfolded.

-Nukdai saw that Thailand’s Crime Suppression Division had posted on Facebook, urging anyone who was stuck in the mall to contact them.
+Nukdai saw that Thailand's Crime Suppression Division had posted on Facebook, urging anyone who was stuck in the mall to contact it.
 She reached out, and authorities rescued the group that night.

 "The security guards and soldiers came to rescue me," she said.
 "I could sense the seriousness of the situation in their face, but they tried to console us, telling us not to be scared."